-- · If you regularly perform outside of school. - · You will enjoy this course if you want to study a subject that is both practical and creative. - · The BTEC requires you to perform in acting, singing and dancing, although you can choose to specialise in one of those skill areas for assessment. - · You will get the opportunity to attend theatre trips to extend your learning.
+- If you regularly perform outside of school. - You will enjoy this course if you want to study a subject that is both practical and creative. - The BTEC requires you to perform in acting, singing and dancing. - You will get the opportunity to attend theatre trips to extend your learning.